Robert Eagar

-Robert Eagar is a retired Irish judge who served as a Judge of the High Court from 2014 to 2023.
+Robert Eagar (died 1 November 2024) was an Irish judge who served as a Judge of the High Court from 2014 to 2023.

 Early life

 Eagar was educated at University College Dublin from where he graduated with a BCL degree in 1977.
 He attended the Law Society of Ireland and was added to the Roll of Solicitors in 1978.

 Legal career

 He began his career as a solicitor at the Office of the Chief State Solicitor, a constituent part of the Office of the Attorney General, working there until 1984.
 In 1982, he was involved in proceedings in the Circuit Court involving a licensing request by the owner of the Stardust nightclub.
 He was the prosecuting solicitor in a case against Vinnie Doyle and the Irish Independent for a breach of the Official Secrets Act.

 He joined the law firm of Garrett Sheehan in 1984, becoming a partner in 1995.
 His expertise as a solicitor was in criminal law, extradition, asylum law, human rights law and child law.
-He has represented an anti-war activist convicted of damage to US military property, fugitive solicitor Michael Lynn, the former company secretary of Anglo Irish Bank on trial for tax offences, and a Christian Brother accused of 110 charges of indecent assault.
-He has also acted as a solicitor for clients accused of murder and fraud.
-He has acted in cases involving judicial review in the Supreme Court of Ireland and cases in the Court of Criminal Appeal.
+He represented an anti-war activist convicted of damage to US military property, fugitive solicitor Michael Lynn, the former company secretary of Anglo Irish Bank on trial for tax offences, and a Christian Brother accused of 110 charges of indecent assault.
+He also acted as a solicitor for clients accused of murder and fraud.
+He acted in cases involving judicial review in the Supreme Court of Ireland and cases in the Court of Criminal Appeal.

 In 2008, he called for the Minister for Justice Brian Lenihan Jnr to fund an independent forensic laboratory.

 He was a member of the Law Society's Criminal Law Committee and a lecturer in criminal law.
-He is a former chair of the Dublin Simon Community, a founder of the Irish Refugee Council and board member of the Ranelagh Multi-Denominational School.
+He was a chair of the Dublin Simon Community, a founder of the Irish Refugee Council and board member of the Ranelagh Multi-Denominational School.